rwieruch/blog_iamliesa_content/blog/inflammation-cause-definition-treatment-symptoms/index.md

 **White blood cells**: We’ve learned that white blood cells fight off infection, so you might think an elevated white blood cell count is a good thing.
 But it is not necessarily.
 It might also be an indication for chronic inflammation as well as stress, trauma, allergy or certain diseases.

-# How to treat chronic inflammation.
+# Chronic inflammation: Treatment.
 Inflammation is a natural part of the healing process so acute inflammation is considered a good thing.
-It’s only when inflammation becomes chronic that you want to do something about it to reduce the risk of long-term damage.
+It’s only when inflammation becomes chronic that you want to do something about it and look for an inflammation treatment to reduce the risk of long-term damage.

 Some of the options to treat inflammation include: